-At the Riksbank, monetary policy decisions are made by the Executive Board.
-The Executive Board has six members and is directing and managing the Bank.
-The Executive Board is an in-house full-time Executive Board, similar to the Board at the CBC.
-One of the Members is appointed Governor and one First Deputy Governor.
+At the Riksbank monetary policy decisions are made by the Executive board.
+The Executive board has six members and is directing and managing the bank.
+The Executive board is an in-house full-time executive board, similar to the Board at the central bank of Chile.
+One of the members is appointed governor and one first deputy governor.

-The Executive Board makes monetary policy decisions at separate monetary policy meetings six times a year.
-Decisions are determined by a majority vote, and the Governor has the casting voice in case of a tie.
-The monetary policy decision together with a Monetary Policy Report supported by a majority of the Members is published in the morning the day after every monetary policy meeting.
-The Monetary Policy Report has a policy rate path and accompanying forecasts for the target variables and many other variables.
-The Monetary Policy Report and the decision is crafted out in tandem and the decision on the policy rate is consistent with the policy rate assumption in the forecast.
+The Executive board makes monetary policy decisions at separate monetary policy meetings six times a year.
+Decisions are determined by a majority vote, and the governor has the casting voice in case of a tie.
+The monetary policy decision together with a monetary policy report supported by a majority of the members is published in the morning the day after every monetary policy meeting.
+29 The monetary policy report has a policy rate path and accompanying forecasts for the target variables and many other variables.
+The monetary policy report and the decision is crafted out in tandem and the decision on the policy rate is consistent with the policy rate assumption in the forecast.

-The members of the Executive Board express their individual views in minutes, speeches and interviews.
+The members of the Executive board express their individual views in minutes, speeches and interviews.
 The votes are published with the monetary policy decision.
 Attributed minutes, which are in fact very close to being transcripts, are published two weeks after the monetary policy meeting.